secretGeek/ok-bash/README.md

 ### Customizing formatting and colors

 Finally you can customize colors and formatting.
 I'll start with aligning comments, which can be indented, so they start on the same column.
-You can switch it off (0), align comment blocks (1 and also default), ditto but comment blocks may also contain empty lines (2) or align all comments on the same column (3).
-There is also "wrap protection": if indentation would cause the line to wrap, that line would be indented less.

 To align all comments:

     . ~/path/to/ok-bash/ok.sh comment_align 3